zhangpf/4clojure-state-of-the-art/README.md

 4clojure-state-of-the-art
 =========================

-The shortest answers collection to the problem in 4clojure.com
+The shortest and amazing solution collections to 4clojure.